ceph/ceph/doc/man/8/ceph.rst

 	ceph osd setmaxosd <int[0-]>

 Subcommand ``set-require-min-compat-client`` enforces the cluster to be backward compatible with the specified client version.
-This subcommand prevent you from makeing making any changes (e.g., crush tunables, or using new features) that would violate the current setting.
+This subcommand prevents you from making any changes (e.g., crush tunables, or using new features) that would violate the current setting.
 Please note, This subcommand will fail if any connected daemon or client is not compatible with the features offered by the given <version>.
 To see the features and releases of all clients connected